Collin-Cleary/Street-sign-project-group-5-CSCI-331/README.md

-# Street-sign-project-group-5-CSCI-331
+# CSCI-331-04-Group-5

-Group Members: Ben Simonds, Collin Cleary, Logan Costa
+### Traffic Sign Detection

+### Abstract:

+### Members:
+Ben Simonds - research, planning, and documentation\
+Collin Cleary - dataset preprocessing and U-Net implementation\
+Logan Costa - dataset preprocessing and Mask R-CNN implmementation

 to run the U-Net_trainer, ensure you have the kaggle dataset from this link: https://www.kaggle.com/datasets/viacheslavshalamov/russian-road-signs-segmentation-dataset in your data folder.
 The file architecture should look like data/archive/sign_dataset/-----train/